lrh3321/lrh3321.github.io/content/post/bash-shortcuts.md

 | Last Argument of Previous Command                | `!$`           |
 | All Arguments of Previous Command                | `Alt + .`      |
 | Run Previous Command, replacing `abc` with `def` | `^abc^def`     |

-Read More: 10 Pandora Shortcuts You Should Know

 ## Process Controls Shortcuts